primer/stylelint-config/plugins/README.md

 ## `primer/no-scale-colors`

-This rule prohibits the use of [non-functional scale CSS variables](https://primer.style/css/support/color-system#color-palette) like `var(--color-scale-blue-1)` in all cases except the `color-mode-var` mixin.
+This rule prohibits the use of [non-functional scale CSS variables](https://primer.style/css/support/color-system#color-palette) like `var(--color-scale-blue-1)` in all cases except the `color-variables` mixin.

 ```scss
 // Okay; using scale colors while defining new variables